How to Pass a local resolution

 Step one: CREATE A TEAM

-Use social media to spread the word about your efforts and promote upcoming events.
-You should also reach out to the press if your local municipality does decide to vote on a Resolution.
+Use social media to spread the word about your efforts and to promote upcoming events.
 You can also write a Letter-to-the-Editor or OpEd about your community's efforts to pass the resolution.